Who is Allied Business Services?

 You are entitled to request debt validation and they must provide proof within 30 days.
 If they persist in calling, you can send a cease and desist letter and insist on communication only in writing.
 If you do talk to them on the phone, consider recording the call.

 Remove Allied Business Services From Your Credit Report Today!

 Lexington Law can assist you in disputing Allied Business Services collection accounts.
-They have over 18 years of experience and their clients saw over 6 million removals on their clients in 2021 alone.
+With more than 18 years of experience, they achieved over 6 million removals for their clients in 2021 alone.

 If you’re tired of dealing with debt collectors and want to improve your credit, consider working with a trusted credit repair company.

 They have helped many people in your situation.
 Fill out the form on their website for a free credit consultation to see what they can do for you.

 by 100 points* or more.

 Here’s a list of some of the nation’s most popular debt collectors that cause damage to your credit.